Isomorfismo/Z4_Game/README.md

 # The ℤ₄ Game

-Lights Out ℤ₄ with Chebyshev Neighborhood
+Lights Out ℤ₄ with Chebyshev/Moore Neighborhood

 This is a variant of the classic Lights Out puzzle, implemented in Python with Pygame.
 Instead of binary lights, the game uses arrows with 4 possible states (mod 4 arithmetic).

-Clicking a cell rotates all arrows in its 3×3 Chebyshev neighborhood (the cell and its 8 neighbors) by +1 mod 4.
+Clicking a cell rotates all arrows in its 3×3 Chebyshev neighborhood (Moore neighborhood when $r=1$) by +1 mod 4.
 The goal is to make all arrows point up (state 0).

 ✨ Features